Skip to main content

 In addition, the Router is also responsible for coordinating the validator status reported by Oracle, such as the synchronization of the number of exited validators, and triggering the module's status update callback when necessary.

-This document mainly describes the following contents:
+This document mainly covers:

 • Registration and initialization process of StakingModule